oesteban/hcph-sops/docs/data-collection/tear-down.md

     ??? danger "Make sure you do not accidentally dispose of valuable items or instrumentation"

-        At the end of the scanning session everyone is tired and the likelihood of a misshapen is large because the attention levels are at at their lowest.
+        At the end of the scanning session everyone is tired and the likelihood of a misshapen is large because the attention levels are at their lowest.
         Stay focused during the tear-down.

 - [ ] Dispose of all single-use sanitary protections (padding covers, earplugs, etc.).